Operadic categories as a natural environment for Koszul duality: Introduction

 An archetypal operadic category is the skeletal category $\Fin$ of finite sets.
-Also hereditary categories of graphs are operadic.
+Its operads are classical one-colored symmetric operads.
+As we demonstrate in this paper, various hereditary categories of graphs are operadic.
 Examples of different scent are Batanin's $n$-trees and $n$-ordinals, or the operadic category supporting permutads.
-For convenience of the reader we recall definitions of operadic categories and related notions in the opening Section~\ref{a0}.
+For the reader's convenience we recall definitions of operadic categories and related notions in the opening Section~\ref{a0}.
+The background scheme of our approach is the triad